— By Sandip Roy and Kate Riley

 Of course, we must keep in mind that with age, our sleep quality declines.
-Read this highly interesting article published in 2017 in the journal Neuron: Sleep and Human Aging.
+For more, read this engrossing article published in 2017 in the journal Neuron: Sleep and Human Aging.

 Testosterone is the hormone responsible for improve sex drive and its production is improved by regular sleep.
 Eight hours of sleep could help in more ways than one.

 This study has found that men who slept less than 5 hours a night for one week have lower levels of testosterone, than when they have full sleep.
 Lower levels of testosterone is associated with low energy, reduced libido, poor concentration, and fatigue.

 Here’s an infographic on the 11 Surprising Health Benefits of Sleep:

 [If you, or someone you know, suffers from poor sleep, here’s a thoroughly researched post on sleep science hacks here: 6 Scientific Sleep Hacks.]